nicolinc/iommufd/Documentation/userspace-api/iommufd.rst

   to forward all the device information in a VM, when it connects a device to a vIOMMU, which is a separate ioctl call from attaching the same device to an HWPT_PAGING that the vIOMMU holds.

+- IOMMUFD_OBJ_EVENTQ_VIRQ, representing a software queue for IOMMUFD_OBJ_VIOMMU
+  reporting its non-affiliated events, such as translation faults occurred to a nested stage-1 and HW-specific events/irqs e.g. events to invalidation queues that are assigned to VMs via vIOMMUs.
+This queue object provides user space an FD to poll the vIOMMU events.
+A vIOMMU object must be created first to get its viommu_id that could be then used to allocate an EVENTQ_VIRQ.
+Each vIOMMU can support multiple types of EVENTQ_VIRQs, but is confined to one EVENTQ_VIRQ per vIRQ type.

 All user-visible objects are destroyed via the IOMMU_DESTROY uAPI.